 Safety Tips

-Also, Philadelphia is known for its passionate sports fans, so be mindful of wearing rival team colors during game days, especially if you plan to visit sports bars in South Philly.
+Also, Philadelphia is known for its passionate sports fans, so be cautious about wearing rival team colors during game days, especially if you plan to visit sports bars in South Philly.

 Philadelphia's weather can be quite variable, so pack layers and keep an umbrella handy.
 Spring and fall are the most pleasant seasons to visit, with milder temperatures and fewer crowds.
 Summer can get hot and humid, while winters can be cold and snowy.